 Admission timing: The minimum duration of the BME major program is 5 semesters, starting in the spring semester of the entry year into the major.
 Thus, students are strongly encouraged to seek admission to the major in time for the Spring semester of their sophomore year in order to best meet the prerequisite requirements and complete the program on time.
-Admissions at other points in the year will be possible but may present significant disadvantages to the student leading to prolonging the program beyond 5 semester and causing delays in graduation.
+A delay in admission application after this deadline may present significant disadvantages to the student leading to prolonging the program beyond 5 semester and causing delays in graduation.